 Pediatric heart surgical outcomes

 The pediatric heart surgery program has been recognized nationally for outstanding surgical results.
-In a recent report, covering 2012-2015, including 117 institutions, Penn State Children’s Hospital was one of eight programs to receive a 3-star rating, the highest possible, from the Society of Thoracic Surgeons (STS).
+In a recent report, covering 2014-2017, including 117 institutions, Penn State Children’s Hospital was one of eleven programs to receive a 3-star rating, the highest possible, from the Society of Thoracic Surgeons (STS).
 This rating recognizes that survival after surgery was significantly higher than expected.

 The STS congenital heart surgery database is a national registry that collects and analyzes patient outcomes associated with the repair of congenital heart defects.